emerconn/dlqt/README.md

 The system consists of:
 1. `dlqt` - Developer CLI tool for secure message retriggering
 2. `dlqtools` - Admin CLI tool with direct Service Bus access
-3. `auth` - Containerized API service for secure message retriggering
+3. `api` - Containerized API service for secure message retriggering
-4. Azure Service Bus with RBAC for the auth service
+4. Azure Service Bus with RBAC for the API service

 **Developer Workflow:**
 - Developers use `dlqt retrigger` which calls the `auth` API with their Azure AD token
-- The auth service validates the token and performs the retrigger operation using its managed identity
+- The API service validates the token and performs the retrigger operation using its managed identity
 - Developers cannot modify message contents, only retrigger

 **Admin Workflow:**